molily/molily.de/_posts/2017-12-21-robust-javascript.md

   <span class="subheading">A Developer’s Guide</span>
 </h1>

-<p class="intro"><em style="font-style: normal; font-variant: small-caps;">The JavaScript programming language</em> is an essential tool of web developers today.
+<p class="intro"><em class="intro-caps">The JavaScript programming language</em> is an essential tool of web developers today.
 Websites ship more and more JavaScript to the browser to be more interactive.
 The more complex client-side JavaScript gets, the more error-prone and fragile the user experience might get.
 Why do we need to talk about robust JavaScript and how do we achieve it?</p>

 <p class="separator">❡</p>